Whole-house rental near the North Wales coast

 Tir y Coed – Exclusive Use

 Tir y Coed is ideal for groups ‘bubbling’ together and can be booked as a whole property on a catered or self-catering basis.
 It is ideal for families, friends and perhaps a dog or two.
-Easter 2021 is still available, book direct for the best rates.
+Book direct for the best rates.

 - Free off-street parking